DeepRank/deeprank/docs/deeprank.targets.rst

 .. automodule:: deeprank.targets

-This module contains all the tools to compute target values for molecular structure.
+This module contains all the functions to compute target values for molecular structures.
 The implemented targets at the moment are:
     - ``binary_class``: Binary class ID
     - ``capri_class``: CAPRI class
     - ``dockQ``: DockQ
     - ``rmsd_fnat``: CAPRI metric IRMSD, LRMSD or FNAT

-As you can see in the source each python file contained a ``__compute_feature__`` function.
+As you can see in the source each python file contained a ``__compute_target__`` function.
 This is the function called in ``deeprank.generate``.

-Here are detailed the class in charge of feature calculations.
+Here are detailed the class in charge of target calculations.

 Binary Class
 ----------------------------------------